tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 I put the comments with "Function Declaration Area" around the functions to help illustrate that the section that is contained within works differently than the code below it, marked as executing at runtime.
 Specifically, what the executed portion refers to is the actual code that will be called and executed during the course of the program's runtime.
-If the functions were not called in this portion, they would still be read and stored, but their body's would not executed during this phase.
+If the functions were not called in this portion, they would still be read and stored in memory, but their body's would not be executed during this phase.

-With all of that said, the code at the bottom is the code ran at run time, and the functions are actually stored in memory.
 When the program runs and it sees a function call like sayHello(), it looks up if it has a reference to such a function, and if it does, it will run that code associated with that function.
-This also means that nothing executes when the program first reads the functions into its memory.
 This helps enormously.
 You can really put as much code as you want in the functions, and then call them on a single line.
 This makes understanding a large code base manageable.
 The function calls could be anything, `startRobot()`, `generateDungeonBoss()`, `findAllSchrodingersCats()`, and `simulateLivingOrganism()` are examples.
-There is no telling how large or small any of these functions could be, but I feel I can tell you something about their purpose just from their names.
+There is no telling how large or small any of these functions could be, but I feel I could tell you something about their purpose just from their names.

 If you consistently use names that are as descriptive as possible, your code can almost read like a story.
 Giving yourself as many advantages as you can for reading code again in the future will pay yourself back many times over for actively maintained code.
 One of the realities with coding, and really with writing in general, is that we will read far more than we could ever possibly write.
-This even includes our own code.
 In general, glancing over and reading something quickly is something we do almost mindlessly.
 Writing generally takes much more time due to physical limitations, and the process of juggling ideas.